 Seniors, and any applicant that has reached age 65 are probably eligible for Medicare.
 Although your options are different than persons under age 65, it is still critical to understand which Medigap options (if any) will reduce your out-of-pocket expenses, at a rate that makes the plan cost-effective.
+If you choose an "Advantage" plan, it is also important to verify that your doctors, specialists, and medical facilities are in the carrier's network.

 We highly recommend that you take the time to review plans before Open Enrollment, so there is ample time to determine your best options.
 With more than three decades of experience, we research the best plans offered by the most highly-rated carriers (more information is provided below).
 If you are Medicaid or Medicare-eligible, we will provide additional guidance.